kthohr/stats/README.md

 * Student's t
 * Uniform

-In addition, density and random variable generation are available for:
+In addition, pdf and randomization functions are available for several multivariate distributions:

 * inverse-Wishart
 * Multivariate Normal